EMERGENCY: Call 911.

 NAMI Block Island is the new name for the Mental Health Task Force.

-[see What is “depression”? it would help us all to know more about this catch-all label]
+details here [also see What is “depression”? it would help us all to know more about this catch-all label, or, watch this TED talk, Andrew Solomon: Depression, the secret We Share, which suggests questions to be asked]

 Others Recent Events Report: Brought by NAMI RI, in February, two programs took place in BI school: “Inside Mental Illness” for High School Students and “Parents and Teachers as Allies” to which all in the community were invited.
 Click here to access the slides that accompanied these interactive events.